ibm-cloud-docs/watsonxdata/query_history.md

 * User
 * Created

-In the **Query history** page, you can search, refresh, filter, and customize the queries.
-You can select a **Query** from the page, view or copy the details of query statement, logical execution plan, and distributed execution plan.
+In the **Query history** page, you can search, refresh, filter, download, and customize the queries.
+You can select a **Query** from the page, view or copy the details of query statement, logical execution plan, distributed execution plan, and explain analyze.
 You can open the queries directly in a workspace, and also get the explain details of a query from the overflow menu of each query listed.

 For more information about exporting and importing query history, see [Exporting and importing the query history](watsonxdata?topic=watsonxdata-eximp-q-hist).